openebs/website/website/src/blogs/block-volume-support-for-openebs-volume.md

 ## Conclusion

 A *block volume* is a volume that appears as a block device inside the container and allows low-level access to the storage without intermediate layers, as with file-system volumes.
-There are several advantages* of raw disk partitions, *including:
+There are several advantages *of raw disk partitions*, including:

 - Block devices that are actually SCSI disks support the sending of SCSI commands to the device using Linux ioctls.
 - Faster I/O without an overhead UNIX file system, more synchronous I/O without UNIX file system buffering, etc.